-Great managers aren't always easy to find, but check out our search tips to help you find one.
+Great managers aren't always easy to find – use these tips to find the right fit

-A great place to start here is with the search pack.
-It outlines how to find the right people to be part of your search team, and all the steps to follow.
+- Search packs, outlining how to find the right people to be part of your search team and all the steps to follow.

 Carrying out a search

-Once the search is open, and you've scoped out your local area, you might want to hold an online information evening to tell people in the Group or District about the role and start some name generation.
-Think about a presentation with interactive polls or whiteboards where attendees can input in an interactive way about what characteristics they think are needed from the role.
-You can ask them to submit a name as a nomination to you at the end of the exercise, and you could use a google form or survey to make this anonymous.
+Once the search is open, and you've scoped out your local area, you might want to hold an online information evening to tell people in the group or District about the role and start some name generation.

 The next thing to consider is where you could advertise your vacancy in your local area.